 Many pieces from the 1900 to 1925 production years feature a Weller incised stamp in block letters.
 The early 1900s also found pieces designed by English potter Frederick Rhead signed "Weller Rhead Faience,” with faience referring to a type of smooth, glossy tin-glazed pottery.

 Other pieces saw the name Weller written largely in fancier letters.
-To learn more about identifying and dating Weller Pottery through its marks and see various examples, click here.

 On the other hand, a Weller Cretone, Sicard, or Xenia vase and the price could easily top $500 at auction if the item is in excellent condition.
 Those popular aforementioned Hudson vases easily sell for hundreds as well, as can the Coppertone figural frogs and lily pad pieces along with Art Nouveau umbrella stands and a host of other early Weller wares.